simplynarx/simplynarx/README.md

   For years now, I've always wanted to learn about the inner working of emulation.
 This CHIP-8 emulator/interpreter served as both my first emulation project and my first major C project.

-[SimplyGB](https://github.com/simplynarx/SimplyGB) : A Gameboy emulator written in C++
+[SimplyPL0Compiler](https://github.com/simplynarx/SimplePL0Compiler) : A simple PL/0 compiler written in C++

-  Work in progress Gameboy emulator
+  Work in compiler for the PL/0 programming language

 <!--
 **simplynarx/simplynarx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.